keongmiiin99/emotion-aware-rag/README.md

 # EmotionRAG Pipeline

 This repository outlines the full pipeline for EmotionRAG, from data preprocessing to evaluation.
+> ⚠️ **Important:** All file and folder paths in the commands below are examples.
+> Please replace them with your own file and directory paths.

 ---
 ### 🛠️ Setup: Create Virtual Environment & Install Dependencies